henriiik/vscode-rust/README.md

 - Format file

+## Rustsym

+[rustsym](https://github.com/trixnz/rustsym) is a tool to query symbols from rust code for use in IDEs.

+- Go to Document symbol
+- Go to Workspace symbols

 ## Other

 vscode-rust can create a tasks.json file in your project that will give you tasks with problem matchers for building, testing and more.